OguzhanCOG/EnhanceFX/README.md

 # FAQ

-(Based on real questions I have recieved at university)
+(Based on questions I have received at university)

 **Q: Why is there no source code?**